Clemens Center Mission:

 Located in the central Southern Tier of New York State, the Clemens Center is the region’s premier performing arts center with two spectacular performance spaces.
 Mandeville Hall is a flexible, “black box” venue suitable for intimate performances.
 The majestic Powers Theater is an architectural treasure that has been newly restored to its vaudevillian-era grandeur.
 Magnificent murals, gold-leaf details and reconstructed opera boxes now adorn the theater just as they did when it opened in 1925.
 The 1,618-seat Powers Theater has been called the most beautiful theater between New York City and Buffalo – it is truly awe-inspiring!
 The recent renovation included expanding the stage and upgrading technical equipment, making it possible for the Clemens Center to showcase the biggest and the best in live entertainment.
-From blockbuster Broadway shows and dazzling dance programs to rousing rock ‘n’ roll concerts and feel-good family entertainment, the Clemens Center excites and delights audiences of all ages!
+From blockbuster Broadway shows and dazzling dance programs to rousing classical and contemporary concerts to feel-good family entertainment, the Clemens Center excites and delights audiences of all ages!

 The Clemens Center is the perfect place to connect with family and friends to create memorable performance experiences that enrich, inspire and even amaze you.
 Our programming reflects the diverse interests of audiences around the region whose lives are enriched by music, dance, theater, comedy and more.
 From on-line ticketing to courteous customer service and easy parking, you’ll enjoy a hassle-free performance experience.